Appendix 1N; The Push Pull Reality of Change

 -

-Consider reading Appendix 1C, Appendix 1K, Appendix 1L and Appendix 20 for an in-depth look at how an inaccurate view of self sabotages your progress.
+Consider reading Appendix 1C, Appendix 1K, Appendix 1L and Appendix 20 for an in-depth look at how an inaccurate view of self can sabotage your progress.

 Applied to unhealthy addictions means that you'll struggle most with relapses during phase three of the learning process.
 Learning to persist through the tension of biological, psychological and social change keeps anxiety at bay and prevents relapses.
-The Holy Spirit is the power source you need to master the art of learning, resilience and endurance.
+The Holy Spirit is the power source that pulls you up through the challenge art of learning, resilience and endurance.
 Reliance on His strength equips you for victory over bad habits.

 -

-Read more about the four phases of learning in Appendix 1F.
+Read more about each of the four phases of learning in Appendix 1F.

 As a new person in Christ, change is constant.
 You are being pulled forward by the Holy Spirit toward new, Godly habits which is a constant state of learning for a Christian.
 The truth of the Word of God is our Spiritual food - sustainable when eaten daily (John 17:3, 17:17, Matthew 4:4, https://www.gotquestions.org/spiritual-food.html).
 Over time and with continued practice, these Godly habits will be second-nature and will become your NEW comfort zone, one in which you say “no” to old triggers and “yes” to the new Godly ones (Galatians 6:7-8, Hebrews 4:12, 2 Peter 1:3-4).
 (Triggers are anything that reminds you to go back to your OLD comfort zone.)
 You know you have become dependent upon the Triune God when you ask Him to fill you with the power of the Holy Spirit to pull you up to reach these new healthy habits (Luke 11:13, 2 Corinthians 12:8-10, 1 Corinthians 10:13).

-Fight the triggers that will push you back into an old habit.
-A decision of your will is what is needed to recruit the Hoy Spirit’s power to pull you towards a new normal in Christ (2 Corinthians 5:17).
-Change the way you think about it!
+Fight the triggers that may push you back into an old habit.
+Let (a decision of your will) the Holy Spirit’s power pull you towards a new normal in Christ (2 Corinthians 5:17).

 Use a God-centered perspective.

-as it becomes become part of your regular routine, your new normal.
-However, any interruption of the practice of these new normal habits will bring back the tension and the resulting cognitive dissonance along with it (Proverbs 26:11).
+as continuous improvement becomes become part of your regular routine, your new normal.
+However, any time you interrupt the practice of these new normal habits, you'll snap back to old habits that will bring the resulting cognitive dissonance (anxiety) along with it (Proverbs 26:11).
+When you call, again, to God for strength, you will not be disappointed (Ephesians 3:20, Luke 11:13, Romans 5:5).

 Learning to implement value based decision-making is pivotal to your recovery.
 When faced with a choice, be aware of the push-pull reality so you can intentionally decide to move away from old habits and you use the energy from your goal (motivation) to prompt you to enter the change process.
 As a Christian, this choice activates the Holy Spirit in you (1 Corinthians 10:13).
 The decision is yours.
-Choose to fight the feeling of being pushed back to your comfort zone and, instead, persist through the learning curve and be pulled up to you new normal.
+Will you choose to fight the feeling of being pushed back to your comfort zone and, instead, persist through the learning curve and be pulled up to you new normal?

 Watch the music video for the song “Stand” by Britt Nicole for the inspiration @